tinganho/balanced-storage/README.md

 class SuperView{
     someMethod() {
         let view = new View(this.user);
-        view = null; // this.user presists
+        view = null; // this.user persists.
-        // a memory leak, `view` cannot be garbage collected.
+        // A memory leak, `view` cannot be garbage collected.
     }
 }
 ```